 For those interested in architectural history, attend the guided tour to learn the history of the theatre.
 Through the tour, you’ll get to view the stunning interior, dressing rooms and costume department!

-Ticket prices to a performance at Teatro Colon can range from 70 to 200 USD (S$100-S$286 USD).
-Don’t worry if you can’t speak Spanish or Italian, the opera, ballet and orchestral concerts speak art and is a once-in-a-lifetime experience.
+Ticket prices to any play at Teatro Colon can range from US$70 to US$200(S$100-S$286).
+Don’t worry if you can’t speak Spanish or Italian – the opera, ballet and orchestral concerts speak art and is a once-in-a-lifetime experience.

 Address: Cerrito 628, C1010 CABA, Argentina